LBNL-ETA/MSWH/docs/source/models.rst

 Approach to Component and System Modeling and Simulation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this section we briefly introduce the characteristics of the underlying models and simulation.

+We performed an extensive literature rewiew prior to developing the models.
+Modelica buildings library by :cite:`Wetter:2014` exceeds the level of detail but proves too detailed and thus somewhat slow for our particular application.
+SAM tool (:cite:`Blair:2014`) has a fitting level of detail, provides most of the system models that we needed but for our purposes proves not flexible enough in terms of modifying the system configuration, automating the size scaling, and embedding it into our custom life-cycle cost framework.

+Namely, to capture a sufficient level of detail of the California demographics, such as variability in climate zones, household types, and household occupancy, we wanted to be able to simulate a few alternative water heating systems in each of the California sample households.
+Secondly, to get a more realistic picture of the effect of thermal storage and distribution system losses, we opted to perform a simulation with relatively short time-steps of one hour for a duration of one representative year.
+We were not able to identify an open source tool that is capable of firstly satisfying the simulation speed requirement combined with the necessary level of detail for our analysis and secondly providing the flexibility for us to customize various integral parts of the analysis such as automate the component and system size scaling, specify hot water load profiles and solar radiation for each household or group of households in the sample.

+To satisfy our research need we thus opted to develop lightweight simulation models for all involved systems that would allow for around 120,000 simulation runs together with the component sizing and life-cycle cost analysis to be performed on a computer with a 12-core processor in about 8 hours.
+The users can expect a single solar water heater simulation model to run in less than one second (the developers were experiencing run times on the order of 0.2 seconds), providing an almost instantaneous experience for a user only seeking to design and investigate a single system.

 We developed and implemented simplified fast performing energy balance based component models.
 We connected the component models into two preconfigured solar water heating systems, that are both provided with the MSWH software.
 Those models are:

 * Solar thermal collector, hot water thermal storage tank, with a selection of backups: gas storage water heater or an instantaneous gas water heater.
 * Photovoltaic panel, heat pump tank water heater, with an electric resistance water heater as backup.